 Dalhousie's Department of Political Science is highly regarded throughout Canada and internationally.
-A recent review of the Department, for example, noted that "the Department of Political Science... at Dalhousie University, one of the U-15 research universities, has for many decades had a high reputation in the Canadian Political Science Community.
+For example, a recent review of the Department noted that "the Department of Political Science... at Dalhousie University, one of the U-15 research universities, has for many decades had a high reputation in the Canadian Political Science Community.
 It is the only full-service Political Science department (offering BA, MA, and PhD degrees) in Atlantic Canada.
-It has earned a strong reputation in a number of key subfields... through its research and through the excellent students it graduates at all levels."
-Although small by international standards, we work hard both to maintain high academic standards and to offer our students a supportive and congenial scholarly environment.
+It has earned a strong reputation in several key subfields... through its research and the excellent students it graduates at all levels."
+Although small by international standards, we work hard to maintain high academic standards and offer our students a supportive and congenial scholarly environment.